insolar/docs/docs/source/requester.rst

       To create a member, send the corresponding member creation request—a signed request to a contract method that does the following in the blockchain:

-      * Creates a new member and corresponding account objects.
+      * Creates a new member and corresponding account objects
-      * Returns the new member reference — address in the Insolar network.
+      * Returns the new member reference—address in the Insolar network
       * Binds a given public key to the member.

       Insolar uses this public key to identify a member and check the signature generated by the paired private key.

       To sign such a request, first: